ibrohimm/PixabayApp/README.md

 # PixabayApp

-This is a simple application that allows the user to login or register a profile, and see a list of images and its details.
+This is a simple application that allows the user to login a profile, and see a list of images and its details.
+To get started, you'll need to set up your API key for authentication in LoginService file.

-## Required technologies and architecture patterns
+## Used technologies and architecture patterns

-- MVVM
+- MVVM+C
 - Dependency Injection
 - Repository Pattern
-- RxSwift
+- RxSwift, RxCocoa
-- UI created through XIB files (do not use Storyboards)
+- UI created through XIB files

 ## Specifications